stefanyovev/paco/readme.txt

    libPortAudio Console (paco)

 Goal:
-   Repeat Windows audio across different devices in realtime.
+   Repeat Windows audio across different devices in realtime (play all speakers simultaneously).
    Optionally apply effects to the outputs.

 How: